2014–15 FK Austria Wien season: Matchdays 10–18

 Then, on matchday 10 on 27 September, Austria's match against Grödig finished in a 0–0 draw.
 The only notable events in the match were the six yellow cards handed out.
 Austria finished the matchday in sixth place.
 To kick–off October, Austria lost 2–0 to Wolfsberg on matchday 11 on 4 October.
 Peter Žulj and Manuel Weber scored for Wolfsberg.
 Omer Damari didn't play due to Yom Kippur.
 The loss meant that Austria finished the matchday in sixth place and 15 points behind league leaders Wolfsberg.
 Then on matchday 12, on 18 October, the Austria–Altach matched finished in a 1–1 draw.
 Jens Stryger Larsen scored for Austria and Emanuel Schreiner scored for Altach.
 Markus Suttner injured in the first–half of the match.
 Austria finished the matchday in sixth place.
 Then on 25 October, on matchday 13, Austria won their third match of the league season by defeating Wiener Neustadt 2–0 with goals from Daniel Royer and Alexander Grünwald.
 Tarkan Serbest made his debut for Austria in the starting 11.
 Austria finished the matchday tied for fifth with Sturm Graz.
 Austria started November with a 3–0 loss to Sturm Graz with a goal from Marko Stanković and two goals from Marco Djuricin on matchday 14, on 1 November.
 Stanković opened the scoring in the 15th minute.
 Then Djuricin added two more goals in the 42nd and 54th minutes.
 Austria picked up four yellow cards in the match.
 Austria finished the matchday in seventh place.
-Then on matchday 15, on 9 November, Austria defeated Rapid Wien 3–2 in the 311th Wiener Derby.
+Then on matchday 15, on 9 November, Austria defeated Rapid Wien 3–2 in the 311th Vienna derby.
 Austria took a 3–0 lead through Omer Damari brace in the 23rd minute and 40th minute and a Daniel Royer goal in the 78th minute.
 But Rapid Wien got two goals late in the match when Deni Alar scored in the 83rd minute and Robert Berić scored in stoppage time.
 Austria finished the match in sixth place.
 On 22 November, on matchday 16, Austria defeated Admira Wacker 4–0 with two goals from Alexander Gorgon and a goal each from Omer Damari and Vanče Šikov.
 Damari opened the scoring in the 61st minute after Richard Windbichler denied Austria a clear goalscoring opportunity.
 Windbichler received a red card for the foul.
 Royer scored seven minutes later.
 Then Gorgon added two goals in the 71st and 82nd minutes.
 Austria finished the matchday in sixth place.
 On matchday 17, on 29 November, Austria and Ried played to a 1–1 draw.
 Alexander Gorgan scored a seventh-minute goal for Austria and Toni Vastić scored in stoppage time to equalize for Ried.
 Thomas Salamon was sent–off for a second yellow card in the 82nd minute bringing Austria down to 10 men.
 Austria finished the matchday in sixth place.
 On matchday 18, on 6 December, Red Bull Salzburg defeated Austria 4–2.
 Austria took a 2–0 lead with a third-minute goal from Alexander Gorgon and a 21st-minute goal from Alexander Grünwald.
 Then in the second half, Red Bull Salzburg scored four goals.
 Alan scored in the 52nd, 58th, and 60th minutes to earn himself a hat-trick.
 Marcel Sabitzer scored the fourth goal in the 68th minute.
 Austria finished the matchday in seventh place.